crypter70/Stocks-Prediction/README.md

     pip install tensorflow
     pip3 install tensorflow

-### TensorFlow Conda
+#### TensorFlow using Conda
-if you found issue with kernel after installing tensorflow using pip, then you can install using conda as follows below
+If you found issue with kernel after installing tensorflow using pip, then you can install using conda as follows below(creating a new environment is recommended).

     conda install tensorflow